-Car Accident Injury Attorneys in McAllen, TX
+Car Accident Injury Lawyer in McAllen, TX

 Car Accident Laws in McAllen TX

 Texas is a fault car insurance state, which means that an at-fault driver can be held liable for any damages and injuries they cause in a car accident.
 Most people purchase liability insurance with at least the required minimum limits.
-Insurance companies must also offer optional uninsured or underinsured motorist coverage, but drivers may decline to purchase it as a part of their insurance policy.
+Insurance companies must also offer optional uninsured or underinsured motorist coverage, but drivers may decline to buy it as a part of their insurance policy.

-Minimum insurance requirements are:
+The minimum insurance requirements in Texas are:

 - $30,000 for each injured person;

 - $60,000 total for injuries per incident; and

 - $25,000 for property damage.

 However, the injured person can sue the at-fault driver for expenses beyond these minimums covered by insurance.
 If someone’s negligence caused your accident and your resulting injuries, you might recover compensation under car accident law.
 The definition of negligence is “a failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”